alan-turing-institute/Palaeoanalytics/README.md

 git clone https://github.com/alan-turing-institute/Palaeoanalytics.git
 ```

-Enter the repository and check out a relevant branch if necessary (the `develop` branch contains the most up to date stable version of the code, but this branch is fast moving
+Enter the repository and check out a relevant branch if necessary (the `develop` branch contains the most up-to-date stable version of the code, but this branch is fast moving.
-if you want to have a stable and static version is better to use `main` branch).
+If you want to have a stable and static version it is better to use `main` branch).
 ```
 cd Palaeoanalytics
 git checkout main